Cosmos Seeds

 How to Plant and Grow Cosmos

-Sow Cosmos: Sow cosmos seeds in cell packs or flats, 4 to 6 weeks before transplanting into the garden.
-Kept at 70 to 85° F., seedlings emerge in 7 to 21 days.
-Can direct sow cosmos after all danger of frost into prepared seed beds in rows, 4-6 seeds per foot.
+Sow Cosmos: Sow seeds in cell packs or flats, press into soil and lightly cover, 4 to 6 weeks before transplanting into the garden.
+When kept at 70 to 85° F., germination is in 7 to 21 days.
+Can direct sow cosmos seeds into prepared seed beds, up to ⅛ inch deep, after all danger of frost has passed.
+Sow 4-6 seeds per foot.
 Thin seedlings to 12 to 15 inches apart.

 Grow Cosmos: Full sun.
 Best flower production is in soils of average fertility with moderate water.
 Cosmos tolerate heat, drought, and poor soil.
 Remove spent blooms to promote additional flowers.
 Cosmos will usually self-sow if some spent blossoms are kept on plants.
 Cut flowers typically last 5 to 9 days when blooms are cut as petals unfold.
 Flowers fully open in vase.
 Cosmos attract birds, bees and butterflies and are rarely bothered by pests or disease.